mertzjames/go-seekr/README.md

 - Additional output formats (JSON, CSV)
 - Whitelist/blacklist functionality

+## AI Disclosure

+This README was generated with assistance from Claude (Anthropic's AI assistant).
+Additionally, other AI tools were used to assist in the creation of this tool.
+However, no code was directly copy-pasted from AI sources - all code was written and reviewed by human developers.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.